OxfordIHTM/pandemic-pact-research/README.md

   - `R/` contains functions developed/created specifically for use in this workflow.

-  - `reports/` contains literate code for R Markdown reports rendered in the workflow.
+  - `reports/` contains literate code for R Markdown and/or Quarto reports rendered in the workflow.

   - `renv/` contains `renv` package specific files and directories used by the package for maintaining R package dependencies within the